 Some car-free adventures aroundLeedsWest Yorkshire

 Hellebores hang their green and purple heads under red dogwood stems in Harlow Carr’s Winter Walk while the duckpond dreams nearby in the pale sunshine; this easy day trip from Leeds is just one way you can enjoy the fresh Yorkshire air.
 Here are three very different car-free trips around Leeds: catch a water taxi to the docks, take a hike on Ilkley Moor or a stroll round the RHS gardens.
-Of course, there are plenty more adventures to be had in the city itself and magnificent Harewood House nearby is open until November 3rd 2019 and reopens in March 2020 – look out for future features in the area!
+Of course, there are plenty more adventures to be had in the city itself and magnificent Harewood House is not far away.

 1. Ilkley Moor

 Everyone’s heard of wild Ilkley Moor from the famous Yorkshire song “On Ilkla Moor Baht ‘at”.
 The moors are just up the road from Ilkley station, but even a short walk here, through the grouse-filled heather and the prehistoric rocks, can be quite an adventure.
 If you have a map and compass, you can follow the north-eastern edge of the moor and go on through fields and farms to the village of Menston, where regular trains run back to Ilkley.

-- Trains run from Leeds railway station to Ilkley every half an hour (hourly on Sundays).
+- Trains run from Leeds railway station to Ilkley frequently (regularly on Sundays).

 - Cross the road outside the railway station and walk up Wells Road, passing shops and cafés.